9xbt/bentobox/README.md

 - Input devices: PS/2 (x86_64), virtio-input (aarch64)
 - Elf64 modules & binaries, VMM with CoW support

-## Tested build environments
+## Building the toolchain
+### x86_64
+Packages required:
-- Debian Trixie
+- git
-- Arch Linux (latest rolling release)
-- Ubuntu Server 24.04 LTS
-- Ubuntu 25.04
+- base-devel

+Start by building binutils.
+Run `./util/binutils.sh`.

+Then, install mlibc headers for the GCC cross compiler.
+Run `make -f build/mlibc.mk headers`.

+Now you can build the GCC cross compiler.
+Run `./util/gcc.sh`.

 ## Building the userspace
 ### x86_64
 Packages required:
 - git
 - meson
-- clang

 Start by building mlibc.
 Run `make -f build/mlibc.mk setup build install`.

 Now you can build the ports.
 Run `. build/mlibc-root` to source the environment.

 > [!TIP]
-> Run `./build/strip-bin` to strip the binaries and reduce the image size.
+> Run `./build/strip-bin` after building the ports to reduce their size.

-Now copy `/etc/localtime` to `base/etc/localtime`.

 Finally, run `make hdd -j$(nproc)` to make the HDD image (or `make livecd -j$(nproc)` if you prefer an initrd).

-### aarch64
-Packages required:
-- git
-- meson
-- aarch64-linux-gnu-gcc

-Start by building mlibc.
-Run `make -f build/mlibc.mk setup build install ARCH=aarch64`.

-Now you can build the ports.
-Run `. build/mlibc-root aarch64` to source the environment.

-> [!TIP]
-> Run `./build/strip-bin` to strip the binaries and reduce the image size.

-Now copy `/etc/localtime` to `base/etc/localtime`.

-Finally, run `make livecd -j$(nproc) ARCH=aarch64` to make the initrd.

-> [!NOTE]
-> HDD images are not supported on ARM yet, only live CD images.

 ## Ports